H3R01A/OB_nextjsapp/README.md

 >IMPORTANT!: In order to visualize the current bitcoin price, you will need a CoinGecko API key.
 If you have access to another source, feel free to change API KEY referenced in the `getBitcoinPriceData` function under the `actions` directory.

+>NOTE: Bicoin Price should update every min and the current Bitcoin block should updated every 10 mins based on caching implementation.

 ### Order Status
 Enter an order id and be presented information on the order such as:
 - Payment Status